Aach, Baden-Württemberg: Natural beauties

 The Aachtopf, the strongest spring in Germany, is located in the town area of Aach.
 The Aachtopf is the source of the Radolfzeller Aach, which flows into Lake Constance.
 It is fed by the water of the Danube, which seeps northwards about twelve kilometres (as the crow flies) from the source of the Aach between Immendingen and Fridingen in the karstified limestone of the White Jurassic (Danube seepage) and emerges here with an average discharge of 8,300 L/s (minimum 1,300 L/s, maximum 24,100 L/s).

-For more attractions in Aach, see the respective list on the German wikipedia.

 Economy and Infrastructure

 Business

 Various commercial enterprises are located in the town of Aach, most of them in an inter-municipal commercial area with the municipality of Volkertshausen.

 Education

 In Aach there is a public primary school with circa 100 pupils.
 The public secondary school was closed in summer 2010 after only 13 pupils attended this school in the last school year.
 There is also a kindergarten in Aach.